 An introduction to the range of issues involved in formulating and implementing a political strategic communications strategy.

 POLM 5022 [0.5 CR]: Prime Ministerial Leadership in Canada

 An examination of the concept of political leadership through a series of case studies involving Canadian prime ministers.
 The early weeks of the course examine various leadership theories.
 Subsequent weeks look at prime ministers, with readings, discussions, and guest lectures focusing on one prime minister per week.
 In the past, guest lecturers have included former prime ministers Joe Clark and Kim Campbell, Jim Armour and William Stairs (directors of communications for Stephen Harper), Scott Reid (director of communications for Paul Martin), Eddie Goldenberg (chief of staff to Jean Chrétien), Jodie White (chief of staff to Kim Campbell), Bill Fox (director of communications for Brian Mulroney), and David Collenette (minister in the Cabinets of Pierre Trudeau, John Turner, and Jean Chrétien).

 POLM 5905 [0.5 CR]: Special Topics in Political Management

 Topics vary from year to year.

-Fall 2022 ” Politics and the Law” Offered in the first half of the term.
+Fall 2023 ” Politics and the Law” Offered in the first half of the term as POLM 5906A

-Fall 2022 “Political Data Management” Offered in the second half of the term.
+Fall 2023 “Political Data Management” Offered in the second half of the term as POLM 5906B

 POLM 5099 [1.0 CR]: Practicum Placement

-375 hours of supervised full-time work experience in an appropriate ten-week placement relevant to political management and approved by the practicum graduate supervisor.
+375 hours of supervised full-time work experience in an appropriate placement relevant to political management and approved by the faculty practicum coordinator.
 Graded SAT/UNS.